nexus-xyz/nexus-zkvm/CONTRIBUTING.md

 If you have reviewed this document and existing documentation and still have questions or are still having problems, but don't quite know enough to create a bug report, then you can get help by **starting a discussion**.

 You can do so either on the [dev Telegram][dev-tg] or on [Github][gh].
-The Github page for this repository comes with a discussions board where you can also ask for help (look for the "Discussions" tab at the top).
+The Github page for this repository comes with a discussion board where you can also ask for help (look for the "Discussions" tab at the top).

 #### Submitting a bug report